Altermagnetism and Superconductivity: A Short Historical Review: I. Introduction

+In the concluding section (Sect.
+VI), we briefly discuss another type of unconventional magnetism, namely the $p$-wave magnet.
+We also briefly summarized the integration of multipole expansions and SC.
+In particular, we emphasize that Sect.
+III can be understood in the framework of multipole basis-fluctuation mediated unconventional SC.

 This review is intended to serve both specialists and newcomers.
 For experts, it offers a conceptual consolidation of seemingly disparate ideas under a common framework; for a broader audience, it provides a heuristic introduction to the sequence of theoretical insights without dwelling on technical details.
-Our emphasis is on clarity of concepts rather than completeness of citations, and we direct readers to excellent existing reviews when discussing related topics in the following.
+Our emphasis is on clarity of concepts, and we direct readers to excellent existing reviews when discussing topics that are not fully covered throughout the review.
 We apologize in advance for any omissions in the literatures.